Blog

 Example: At Augment, reps manage key stakeholders for a given targeted account (CTO, Head of Data Engineering, VP engineering) while every end-user (software engineers) are engaged automatically via campaigns run by the growth team.
 We can see similar setups at Pigment, known for the sophistication of their GTM.

-The trade-off?
+The second trade-off?
 Ops latency & dependency

 If they don’t go manual, they wait, for lists, for stakeholder mapping, for CRM fixes, before they can move.